Time-Series Foundation Models for ISP Traffic Forecasting: Introduction

 In this paper, we investigate whether TTM can outperform state-of-the-art deep learning models on ISP traffic forecasting without retraining.
 We evaluate both zero-shot and few-shot settings and extend the analysis with exogenous features (e.g., weekends and holidays).
 To structure our study, we formulate the following research questions:

-\begin{itemize} \item \textbf{RQ1: Context sensitivity.} How does forecasting accuracy change as the context window length varies? \item \textbf{RQ2: Cross-level generalization.} Can TTM generalize effectively to ISP traffic across hierarchical levels (institutions, subnets, and IP addresses), without retraining? \item \textbf{RQ3: Horizon scaling.} How does performance evolve as the forecasting horizon increases (from hours to days ahead)? \item \textbf{RQ4: Few-shot adaptation.} Does limited fine-tuning provide measurable gains compared to zero-shot inference? \item \textbf{RQ5: Role of exogenous features.} Do auxiliary attributes (such as weekends and holidays) improve forecasting accuracy? \item \textbf{RQ6: Efficiency.} What are the runtime and inference costs, and are they practical for deployment in real-time ISP environments? \end{itemize}
+\begin{itemize} \item \textbf{RQ1: Context sensitivity.} How does forecasting accuracy change as the context window length varies? \item \textbf{RQ2: Horizon scaling.} How does performance evolve as the forecasting horizon increases (from hours to days ahead)? \item \textbf{RQ3: Cross-level generalization.} Can TTM generalize effectively to ISP traffic across hierarchical levels (institutions, subnets, and IP addresses), without retraining? \item \textbf{RQ4: Few-shot adaptation.} Does limited fine-tuning provide measurable gains compared to zero-shot inference? \item \textbf{RQ5: Role of exogenous features.} Do auxiliary attributes (such as weekends and holidays) improve forecasting accuracy? \item \textbf{RQ6: Efficiency.} What are the runtime and inference costs, and are they practical for deployment in real-time ISP environments? \end{itemize}

 The main contributions of this paper are as follows: